gabbymyers/516X-Project/_posts/2021-11-18-Soil Moisture.md

 ![SAS Output]( https://raw.githubusercontent.com/gabbymyers/516X-Project/master/assets/img/csh_results.JPG)

-The results of the Null Model Likelihood Ratio Test tell me that using a repeated measures analysis is necessary.
-The information criteria are useful for comparing model structres, which I did and selected the csh structure after comparing.
-The type 3 tests of fixed effects results tell me that treatment, date, and the interaction between treatment and date are significant.
+The results of the *Null Model Likelihood Ratio Test* tell me that using a repeated measures analysis is necessary.
+The *Information Criteria* are useful for comparing model structres, which I did and selected the csh structure after comparing.
+The *Type 3 Tests of Fixed Effects* results tell me that treatment, date, and the interaction between treatment and date are significant.
 More info on the ouput [here](https://v8doc.sas.com/sashtml/stat/chap41/sect25.htm).

-To answer my **research question**, yes, treatment had an effect on social moisture content.
+To answer my **research question**, yes, treatment had an effect on soil moisture content.

 I did a mean comparison of the treatments by adding: